rodneyshupe/Cookbook/Recipes/Entrees/Beef/SteakFajitas.rst

 Directions
 ----------

-1. In a small bowl, combine chili powder, cumin, paprika, garlic powder, 1 teaspoon salt and 1/2 teaspoon pepper.
+1. Combine chili powder, cumin, paprika, garlic powder, 1 teaspoon salt, and 1/2 teaspoon pepper in a small bowl.
+Season the steak all over with the chili powder mixture.
-   Season steak with chili powder mixture.
+2. Heat 1 tablespoon oil in a cast iron pan over medium-high heat until it starts to smoke.
+Add the steak and cook, flipping once, until it reaches your desired doneness, about 4 to 5 minutes per side for medium rare.
-2. Heat cask iron pan over medium high heat with 1 tablespoon of oil until starting to smoke.
-Add steak to pan, and cook, flipping once, until desired doneness, about 4-5 minutes per side for medium rare.
-Remove from pan and let rest 5 minutes.
+   Remove from the pan and let rest 5 minutes.
-3. Season bell peppers and onion with with salt and pepper, to taste.
-Add bell peppers and onion to pan (add oil if required), and cook, tossing occasionally, until charred and tender, about 6-8 minutes.
+3. Season the bell peppers and onion with salt and pepper.
+Add them to the pan (add oil if needed) and cook, tossing occasionally, until charred and tender, 6 to 8 minutes.
-4. Thinly slice steak against the grain and toss back into the pan to reheat slightly.
-Serve immediately from the pan with tortillas and sides of salsa and crema.
+4. Slice the steak thinly against the grain and toss it back into the pan to reheat slightly.
+Serve right away from the pan with tortillas and sides of salsa and crema.